 Faculty members teach 20 different classes representing 44 class credit hours per year (not including 470, 476, 489/490, 500, 570, 589, and 690 credit hours).
+On the average, 835 student credit hours are taught annually by VMB faculty members.
 Faculty members contribute to the undergraduate Biotechnology degree by teaching most of the upper-division courses in the Animal Option.
 VMB also offers M.S. and Ph.D. degrees.
-VMB has a total teaching FTE of 1.74, and faculty average 25-30 credits taught per FTE, excluding hours spent directing graduate and undergraduate students in research.
+VMB has a total College teaching FTE of 1.74, and faculty average 20-30 credits taught per FTE, excluding hours spent directing graduate and undergraduate students in research.
+Additionally, VMB faculty members also teach in the WWAMI medical program (0.4 FTE), providing instruction in immunology, infectious disease, and pathology.
 Faculty members also take an active role in advising undergraduate and graduate students.

-VMB is responsible for advising students in the pre-veterinary option (130-150 students annually) and students enrolled in the Biotechnology degree (20-30 annually).
+VMB is responsible for advising students in the pre-veterinary option (average of 134 students annually over the past 3 years) and students enrolled in the Biotechnology degree (average of 25 students annually over the past 3 years).
 Faculty members also advise graduate students and serve on numerous thesis committees.
 VMB has developed one of the premier infectious disease research programs in the Northwest, as demonstrated by the success of our faculty in competing nationally for extramural grant funds and publishing high-impact papers.
 Researchers in VMB currently address important infectious disease issues relevant to all animals.
-Indicative of the success of the research effort, faculty increased research grant and contract expenditures to approximately \$12 million in FY2007.
+Indicative of the success of this research effort, VMB averaged over \$11 million for annual research expenditures in the past three years (FY2007-FY2009).
 In addition, faculty members publish in high quality journals and are invited to national and international locations to present their research findings.

-VMB faculty members serve on numerous committees at all levels, including several major university committees such as the Institutional Animal Care and Use, Human Subjects, Biosafety, and Radiation Safety Committees, and the MSU Graduate Council.
-Faculty members are also involved in numerous grant and manuscript review panels and serve on MAES project reviews.
+VMB faculty members serve on numerous committees at all levels, including several major university committees, such as the Institutional Animal Care and Use Committee, Human Subjects Institutional Review Board, Biosafety Committee, Radiation Safety Committee, and the MSU Graduate Council.
+Faculty members also serve on several scientific journal editorial boards (e.g., Journal of Immunology, Journal of Biological Chemistry, Journal of Leukocyte Biology), as manuscript reviewers for numerous journals, and as grant reviewers for a number of agencies (e.g., National Institutes of Health, National Science Foundation, U.S. Department of Agriculture).